georgringer/news/Documentation/Tutorials/ExtendNews/ExtendFlexforms/Index.rst

 You can then access the variable in your template with :code:`{settings.templateLayout}` and use it for a condition or whatever.

-Extend flexforms with custom fields
+Extend FlexForms with custom fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need additional fields in the flexform configuration, this can be done by using a hook in the Core.
+If you need additional fields in the FlexForm configuration, this can be done by using a hook in the Core.

 **Register the hook**